 Mind-body medicine is a new, modern revolutionary approach to emotional and physical welling.
 Experts like me don't rely on fads, or smoke and mirrors.

 We promote healing that includes a wide range of behavioral and lifestyle interventions that are on an equal basis with conventional medical interventions.

 Mind-body medicine focuses on the interactions among the mind, body, and spirit.
-Interventions used include spirituality, hypnosis, plant-based therapy, mindfulness, meditation, mindfulness, and positive psychology coaching.
+Interventions used including hypnosis, plant therapy (herbal/aroma), mindfulness protocols, and positive psychology coaching.

 As an expert and professional coach, I use this method of healing to support the client in their totality: mind, body, and spirit.

 How Do I Know?

-From previous toxic relationships, I developed C-PTSD.
+From a previous toxic relationship, I developed C-PTSD.
 Therapy, while helping me validate the war zone I was living in, was not enough.
 I needed more!
-I reached out I got support through positive psychology coaching and initiated therapies I learned in my doctorate program in Mind-Body Medicine.
+I reached out I got support through positive psychology coaching and initiated therapies I learned in my doctorate program at Saybrook University.